 eCOST has historically incurred significant operating losses and used cash to fund its operations.
-As a result, we expect that we will be required to invest cash to fund eCOST's operations, which we may not be able to do without approval from our lenders.
-The amount of cash needed to support eCOST operations depends upon the financing available under its credit line as well as the length of time it takes to successfully transition and incorporate eCOST into our current infrastructure.
-Through August 1, 2006, we have advanced \$8.2 million to eCOST to fund eCOST's cash flow requirements.
+As a result, we have been required to invest cash to fund eCOST's operations, which we may not be able to continue to do without approval from our lenders.
+The amount of further cash needed to support eCOST operations depends upon the financing available under its credit line as well as the length of time it takes to successfully transition and incorporate eCOST into our current infrastructure.
+Through November 1, 2006, we have advanced \$10.1 million to eCOST to fund eCOST's cash flow requirements.
 We currently expect that it will be necessary to invest further cash to fund eCOST's cash flow requirements.
-In such event, we will seek approval from our lenders to provide such funds.
-We can provide no assurance that we will receive approval from our lenders, or any terms or conditions required by our lenders in order to obtain such approval.
+In such event, we may be required to seek approval from our lenders to provide such funds.
+We can provide no assurance that we will receive such approval from our lenders or any terms or conditions required by our lenders in order to obtain such approval.
 In addition, PFSweb has provided a guaranty of eCOST's bank line of credit and certain eCOST vendor trade payables.